 Beneficiary – The beneficiaries are the individuals or corporate bodies who have been nominated to benefit from the assets held within the foundation.

-Benefits of Foundations
+Benefits Of ADGM Foundations

-Distinct legal personality – Unlike trusts, ADGM Foundations have a separate legal personality, that allows for flexibility of operations.
+3. Distinct legal personality – Unlike trusts, ADGM Foundations have a separate legal personality, that allows for flexibility of operations.

-Corporate Governance - ADGM Foundations Regulations follow international best practice and set a legislative standard for the Foundation Council, including statutory duties, similar to common law and equitable duties imposed on company directors.
+4. Corporate Governance - ADGM Foundations Regulations follow international best practice and set a legislative standard for the Foundation Council, including statutory duties, similar to common law and equitable duties imposed on company directors.
 A Guardian supervises the Foundation Council and ensures that it acts in accordance with the Foundation’s Charter and By-Laws.
 Appointment of the Guardian is optional during Founder’s lifetime and compulsory upon Founder’s death.

-Asset protection – The Founder can maintain control of the assets while separating liabilities due to the distinct legal personality of the Foundation.
+6. Asset protection – The Founder can maintain control of the assets while separating liabilities due to the distinct legal personality of the Foundation.
 ADGM Foundations are designed to help in protecting the rights of the beneficiaries and preserve the assets from bankruptcy claims, claims in the event of divorce and from the effect of forced heirship rules.

-Perpetuity – The Foundation is designed to exist to perpetuity, much like a company.
+7. Perpetuity – The Foundation is designed to exist to perpetuity, much like a company.

 Highlights of ADGM Foundations Regime